First, give up the notion that you can hide your age to minimize ageism in your executive job search.

 2. Circumvent the gatekeepers and network into the goldmine of hidden jobs.

 Networking gets your foot in the door and helps you become at least a somewhat known entity to the employers you’re targeting.
 This is the way to go, instead of responding to job board postings.
 They put you in the vast pool of unknown candidates.
 Employers prefer candidates they feel they know.

 Work on getting introductions and referrals from employees at your target companies.
 And, most especially, avoid having your resume thrown into the Applicant Tracking System (ATS) black hole for as long as possible.

 3. Dispel the concern that you’re out of date with the digital age.

-Align your LinkedIn profile with your resume focus, optimize and fully populate all applicable LinkedIn sections to boost your personal SEO with plenty of relevant keywords.
+- Optimize and fully populate all applicable LinkedIn sections to boost your personal SEO with plenty of relevant keywords.

-And keep an eye on the quality and number of search results for your name by self-Googling about once a week.
+- Keep an eye on the quality and number of search results for your name by self-Googling about once a week.